MrCoolGoat/MapMod/README.md

 * IOR - Value 1-2.5
 * Bump map with scale

-#### Notice
-Public servers are disabled when this mod is enabled, only people with the mod will be able to join lobbies created when this plugin is enabled.
-To re-enable public servers move the MapMod.dll out of the plugins folder.

 ### Keybinds
 * F6 to open/close the menu
 * F5 to respawn